ibm-cloud-docs/vmwaresolutions/vmonic/useraccount.md

 # Managing user accounts and settings
 {: #useraccount}

-Use the following procedures to invite users, to update user account credentials, and to specify whether you want to receive email and console notifications for various events.
+Use the following procedures to invite users to update user account credentials, and to specify whether you want to receive email and console notifications for various events.

 ## Inviting users to access services and resources
 {: #useraccount-iamuserinv}